Tulip-Dev/tulip/doc/user/workspace.rst

 If you do not see the labels, verify the parameters in the tab *Scene* or that the button |icon_wsm_label_visible_dis| is not toggled.

 * From here, you can redo a *Color Mapping*.
-By selecting *viewMetric* or *viewLabel* as the source, you will obtained a coloration following the Id of the nodes.
+By selecting *viewMetric* or *viewLabel* as the source, you obtain a coloration following the Id of the nodes.

 Do not hesitate to try different combinations of algorithms to further discover the application.